micbay/RaceTimerAndController/README.md

 # **DIY MAX7219 Start Light Tree**
 This project supports using a custom MAX7219 based, LED tree as a start light for circuit style, and drag style racing.
 By using a MAX7219 we keep this tree compatible with the SPI bus used by the 7-segment display chain, and thus will require no extra pins to integrate into the system.

 The project [Wiring Diagram](#wiring-diagram) includes the wiring layout for this start tree, and its integration into a 2 racer/lane track.
-If setting up a system with a different number of lanes, make sure this, MAX7219 start tree, is the last device in the Racer timer LED display chain.
-The controller will assume that there is a timer display for each racer defined by the `LANE_COUNT` setting.
-If the system lane count is 3 or 4, but there are only 2 timer displays, and then the start tree, the start tree will light according to an expected 3rd racer timer display, instead of the intended pre-start countdown light.
+If setting up a system with a different number of lanes, make sure this, MAX7219 start tree, is the last device in the racer timer LED display chain.
+The controller will assume that there is a timer display for each racer defined by the `LANE_COUNT` parameter.
+If the system lane count is 3 or 4, but there are only 2 timer displays in the chain, and then the start tree, the start tree will light according to an expected 3rd racer timer display, instead of the intended pre-start countdown light.

-## **MAX7219 Start Light Pinout**
 The start tree consists of 8 LEDs for each lane.
-The traditional assembly orients them into two columns of 7 lights, arranged in order of the pinout diagram below.
-Two additional blue (or any other desired color) LEDs can be wired as drag race 'winner' indicators.
+The traditional assembly orients them into two vertical columns of 7 lights, arranged, from top to bottom, in order of the pinout diagram below.
+Two additional blue (or other desired color) LEDs can be wired as drag race 'winner' indicators.
 These could be added to the start light tree, or placed at the finish line.

+## **MAX7219 Start Light Pinout**

+The table below indicates the MAX7219 pin-out for each LED.
+Through hole, LED componentes have a short and a long leg which indicates the negative and positive connections, respectively.

 Order | Indicator | color |Lane 1+(long) |Lane 1-(short) |Lane 2+(long) |Lane 2-(short)
 ---|-------------|-------|-----------|-----------|-----------|---